 Your relocation date is quickly approaching, and you’re preparing for your long-distance move.
 Although you have almost everything figured out, you are not sure how to pack paintings for moving appropriately.
-This process requires a more careful approach than other items, but if you know how to pack glassware and mugs, then you’ll probably figure this out as well.
 We will share tips that will give you all the answers you need on how to protect and secure your valuable paintings from damage.

 What Not to do When Packing Paintings for Moving

 It doesn’t matter if your artwork collection consists of masterpieces or is unique because of its sentimental value.
-Every piece deserves complete protection.
+Every piece deserves complete protection, and we understand if this gives you anxiety about moving out and additional moving stress.
 Since canvas art is usually large but flimsy and often has a frame with glass, it requires extra safety when moving.
-That means you should keep in mind several factors before you start packing, so here we would like to share the common moving mistakes you should avoid if you want to keep your artworks safe.
+That means there are several things to consider before you start learning all the packing tips and tricks.
+We would like to share the common moving mistakes you should avoid if you want to keep your artworks safe, regardless of what are your reasons to move.

-- Do not go for materials and supplies that will scratch or stain the glass or frame.
+- Do not go for materials and supplies that will scratch or stain the glass or frame, and don’t try to reduce the costs of moving by using cheap supplies that are not suitable.

 - Avoid padding such as foam peanuts, since these little balls can be broken up into thousands of tiny pieces and can squeeze into the smallest crevice or furrow.
 Also, they are usually made out of potato or corn byproduct, so the slightest bit of water or moisture will make them turn into glue.